2021–22 Arizona Wildcats men's basketball team

 The 2021–22 Arizona Wildcats men's basketball team represented the University of Arizona during the 2021–22 NCAA Division I men's basketball season.
-The team led by Tommy Lloyd, in his 1st season as a head coach.
-This was the Wildcats' 48th season at the on-campus McKale Center in Tucson, Arizona and 43rd season as a member of the Pac-12 Conference.
-They finished with a record of 33–4, 18–2 in Pac-12 play to win the regular season & Pac-12 tournament championship.
+The team was led by Tommy Lloyd in his 1st season as a head coach.
+This was the Wildcats' 48th season at the on-campus McKale Center in Tucson, Arizona, and 43rd season as a member of the Pac-12 Conference.
+They finished with a record of 33–4, 18–2 in Pac-12 play to win the regular season and Pac-12 tournament championship.
 During the season, Arizona was invited and participated in the Roman Main Event in Paradise, Nevada.
 Arizona defeated Wichita State and Michigan to finish in a championship game.
-In the postseason, Arizona defeated Stanford, and Colorado and UCLA in the championship game of the 2022 Pac-12 Conference men's basketball tournament in Paradise, Nevada, in their 8th overall.
+In the postseason, Arizona defeated Stanford, and Colorado and UCLA in the championship game of the 2022 Pac-12 Conference men's basketball tournament in Paradise, Nevada, their 8th overall.
 The Wildcats were invited and participated in the 2022 NCAA Division I men's basketball tournament, where they defeated Wright State and TCU in San Diego, California but lost to Houston in San Antonio, TX in the Sweet Sixteen.